Viking torch parade marks Celtic Connections

 A Viking torch-lit parade has been held in Glasgow to mark Celtic Connections.

-The march celebrates the history of Shetland, which is featured at this year’s hybrid music festival.
+The march celebrated the history of Shetland, which is featured at this year’s festival.
 Two specially-commissioned shows are being staged to highlight the islands' "unique cultural history and identity".

-The festival began this week in Glasgow and will run until 6 February.
-Performances will now be shown online with some screened to smaller audiences at Glasgow's Royal Concert Hall.
+The hybrid music festival began this week and will run until 6 February.
+Performances have been online with some screened to smaller audiences at Glasgow's Royal Concert Hall.

 A small number of larger-scale shows have been rescheduled until later in the year after shows had to be cancelled due to Covid restrictions on crowds.